gardener/landscaper/docs/usage/Logging.md

   - **--dev**: Activates some features which are useful when developing on the Landscaper, which includes enabling callers and stacktraces, as well as defaulting the verbosity to `debug`.

 The other flags which influence the logging behavior are more fine-grained and modify only one characteristic each.
 If they are set, they will override potential defaults set by one of the flags above:
-  - **--disable-caller**: Whether printing the filename and line number of the code statement causing the log should disabled.
+  - **--disable-caller**: Whether printing the filename and line number of the code statement causing the log should be disabled.
 Defaults to `true`.
 Influenced by the `--dev` flag.
   - **--disable-stacktrace**: Whether printing the stacktrace for logs on `error` level should be disabled.
 Defaults to `true`.
 Influenced by the `--dev` flag.
   - **--disable-timestamp**: Whether printing the timestamps should be disabled.
 Defaults to `false`.
 Influenced by the `--cli` flag.
   - **--format**: How the logging output should be formatted.
 Valid values are `text` and `json`.
 Default is `json`, but both, the `--cli` and the `--dev` flag will default this to `text`.